 At least seven other species were found in new places within the province.
 Water-pennywort was found in a lake in the Tusket watershed, which extends its overall Canadian distribution from two lakes to three lakes.
 Tall Beakrush, which was found for the first time in all of Canada in 2009, was discovered in a second location, again in the Medway watershed.
 Tubercled Spike-rush was found for the first time in the Tusket watershed; it had previously only been found in the Barrington area and more recently in one small lake in the Medway watershed.
 Spotted Pondweed was found in several formerly undiscovered places in the Tusket watershed.
 New locations for Long’s Bulrush were recorded in the upper Medway watershed, and for the first time in the Mersey watershed in Kejimkujik National Park.
 Goldencrest was also discovered in a new site in the Medway watershed.
 Even a group of outlandish paddlers got in on the fun and found Southern Twayblade in two counties – Digby and Annapolis – that had previously not been known for this species.

 All of the plants mentioned here are quite rare, and the last example just goes to show that anyone – with a bit of knowledge and a love for the outdoors – can make meaningful discoveries that help with the conservation of these species.
 If you’re physically fit, enjoy the outdoors, have a bit of spare time, why not spend a day or two with expert botanists in your area?
-Contact MTRI (902.682.2371, www.merseytobeatic.ca) for more details on how to help while also learning from top-notch experts!
+Contact MTRI at 902-682-2371 or www.merseytobeatic.ca for more details on how to help while also learning from top-notch experts!
 Maybe you’ll be the one to make the next big discovery…

-The Lakeshore Owner of the Year Award recognizes landowners for sharing their land with the plants and animals that also call Nova Scotia home.
-This award was created to highlight and recognize the landowners that are being stewards of their land and to inspire others to adopt similar practices.
-It was developed especially for a special group of plants called Atlantic Coastal Plain Flora (ACPF).
-This is a unique group of unrelated plants are mainly concentrated in southwest Nova Scotia along lakeshores, salt marshes and freshwater wetlands.
+Atlantic Coastal Plain Flora (ACPF) are a special group of plants.
+They are a unique group of unrelated plants that are mainly concentrated in southwest Nova Scotia along lakeshores, salt marshes and freshwater wetlands.
 They provide ecosystem services and indicate good water quality, both of which are very important to people and communities.
 There are over 90 species of ACPF in Nova Scotia and over 1/3 are found nowhere else in Canada!
-Almost half of these species are listed as ‘at risk’ or ‘sensitive’ by the NS General Status Ranks and need help to make sure they are not lost from this province.
+And they need help to make sure they are not lost from this province.
 To learn more about ACPF please view the online field guide for ACPF in Nova Scotia by clicking here.